KooroshRZ/HTB-writeups/sink/index.md

 + [HTTP Desync Attacks Request Smuggling Reborn](https://portswigger.net/research/http-desync-attacks-request-smuggling-reborn)
 + [HTTP Desync Attacks What Happened Next](https://portswigger.net/research/http-desync-attacks-what-happened-next)

-And After them try to solve this [lab from portswigger](https://portswigger.net/web-security/request-smuggling/exploiting/lab-capture-other-users-requests) which is about capturing others users' reqeusts with HTTP Request Smuggling.
+And after them try to solve this [lab from portswigger](https://portswigger.net/web-security/request-smuggling/exploiting/lab-capture-other-users-requests) which is about capturing others users' reqeusts with HTTP Request Smuggling.

 Capturing others user's request looks interesting, maybe we can capture the admin's request.
 Let's check the [PoC](https://nathandavison.com/blog/haproxy-http-request-smuggling) for haproxy HTTP Request Smuggling which is for CVE-2019-18277